 Welcome to my course.
 Aristotle - the Greek philosopher of 2400 years ago, stated: "All who have meditated on the art of governing mankind have been convinced that the fate of empires depends on the education of youth."
 I look forward to being your professor for the semester.
 I wish to assist you any way possible to understand the course material so you will be successful.

 Below are the courses I am presently teaching.
-Click on the unique "course number & title" hyperlink for the class you are enrolled in, and there you will find your assignments and exam reviews.
+Click on the below unique "course number & title" hyperlink for the class you are enrolled in, and there you will find your syllabus, assignments and exam reviews.
 You are responsible for reading both the "general" and "daily" announcements.
 Be certain to select your correct course link to avoid getting wrong course information that will be disastrous (has happened to some).
 I do NOT use Blackboard since I have my own website.

 Click on your Fall 2014 course for correct

 2311 United States Government OR 2312 State & Local Government